Jhon Córdoba: 2013 South American Youth Championship

 Córdoba was selected to wear the number 9 jersey to represent Colombia at the 2013 South American Youth Championship.
-He scored the decisive goal in the opening match against Paraguay, securing a 1-0 victory.
-In the following game against Bolivia, he netted two goals in a commanding 6-0 win despite missing several promising opportunities.
+He scored the decisive goal in the opening match against Paraguay, securing a 1–0 victory.
+In the following game against Bolivia, he netted two goals in a commanding 6–0 win despite missing several promising opportunities.
 Consequently, he was not selected for the final group stage match against Argentina, as Colombia had already secured a spot in the next round.
-Córdoba scored the winning goal in a 1-0 victory over Uruguay, propelling Colombia to the top of their group.
+Córdoba scored the winning goal in a 1–0 victory over Uruguay, propelling Colombia to the top of their group.
 Following their triumph in the South American championship, he tallied four goals, significantly contributing to his nation's success.
 This achievement made him Colombia's second-highest scorer in the tournament, just behind Juan Fernando Quintero, who scored five goals.

 2013 U-20 FIFA World Cup

-In the opening match against Australia, Córdoba missed several opportunities while Colombia trailed 1-0.
+In the opening match against Australia, Córdoba missed several opportunities while Colombia trailed 1–0.
 However, he redeemed himself by scoring in the 78th minute, securing a 1–1 draw.
-In the final group match against El Salvador, Córdoba successfully converted a penalty, contributing to a 3-0 victory.
+In the final group match against El Salvador, Córdoba successfully converted a penalty, contributing to a 3–0 victory.
 He played in the round of 16 match against South Korea, where Colombia was eliminated in a penalty shootout following a 1–1 draw.

 Senior

 He was first called up in the preliminary list for friendly matches against Chile and Algeria on 12 and 15 October 2019 respectively.
 In 2020, he was called up to the Colombia preliminary squad for 2022 FIFA World Cup qualification against Venezuela and Chile on 26 and 31 March 2020 respectively.
 However, he made his first appearance for the senior team as late as 2023.

+He made his debut on 16 November 2023 in a 2–1 victory over Brazil during the FIFA World Cup qualifiers.
+He scored his first international goal in a 3–2 win against Romania in an international friendly.

+On 28 June 2024, he scored his first competitive international goal in a 3–0 victory over Costa Rica during the group stage of the 2024 Copa América.
+He also won a penalty for his team in the match.
+He scored his second competitive international goal against Panama in the quarter-finals.

+On 25 May 2026, he was named in head coach Néstor Lorenzo's final 26-man squad for the 2026 FIFA World Cup.
+He made his FIFA World Cup debut on 24 June in a 1–0 victory over the DR Congo, coming on as a substitute for Luis Javier Suárez in the 58th minute.

+On 3 July, during his third appearance at the tournament in the Round of 32 against Ghana, he suffered a hamstring tear in the opening minutes of the match and was forced off injured.
+It was subsequently confirmed that he would miss the remainder of the tournament, with an expected recovery period of four weeks.